 The propeller and the goal

 As the aim is to find a comprehensive terminology and advice that aids the understanding of the narrative construction in games in order to involve the player, a person who gave the conflict a more viable term to meet the concept of forms in a game (which filmmakers can also gain from knowing) was the game designer Tracy Fullerton in “Game design workshop” from 2008.
 By referring to the conflict as a propeller, Fullerton opened up for a more accessible way to understand narrative as a cognitive process and to think regarding structuring forms for the interactive media by enabling a constructor to think about the receiver´s cognitive process and activities.

-Since a propeller signifies a process of something that is moving forward, it also depicts how our thinking works as a cognitive activity when identifying, exploring, comparing, taking decisions and making choices from the information we assimilate, even the constructors.
+Since a propeller signifies a process of something that is moving forward, it also depicts how our thinking works as a cognitive activity when identifying, exploring, comparing, making decisions, and choices from the information we assimilate, even the constructors.

-When Vince Gilligan propelled the process that led to the television series “Breaking Bad”, Gilligan´s propelling towards a goal started when speaking to a friend about the difficulties to finding a job (the interview is from The Guardian):
+When Vince Gilligan propelled the process that led to the television series “Breaking Bad”, Gilligan´s propelling towards a goal started when speaking to a friend about the difficulties of finding a job (the interview is from The Guardian):

 “I was talking to a friend, and neither of us was having much luck.
 We were joking around on the phone, and he said we should follow the example of a guy who’d put a meth lab in the back of a Winnebago and drive around the south-west.
 My friend said, ‘Why don’t we do that?’
 He was joking, but an image popped into my head of somebody who would do that.”